 As autumn progresses, temperatures begin to cool and winds get stronger.
 In winter, Vienna can be wet, cloudy and cold.
 Average temperatures are between 3-5°C in January and February.

 We recommend staying within the Old Town (Altstadt) area.
-For a list of hotel recommendations, click here to go to our Vienna Hotels page.
+For our list of some of the best hotels in Vienna for gay travellers, click here to go to Gay Vienna Hotels page.

 Historic Center of Vienna – an area filled with historic buildings, beautiful architecture and parks.